OpsLevel/community-integrations/custom_integration_mapping/Rootly/rootly_setup.md

 ### Step 2: Create a Secret in OpsLevel for Rootly Authentication

-You'll need a secret to store your Jira API token for authentication.
+You'll need a secret to store your Rootly API token for authentication.

 1.  **Navigate to Secrets**: In OpsLevel, go to **Settings > Secrets**.
 2.  **Create New Secret**: